Working with Assemblies on Item Creation Records

 -

-On the BOM subtab, fill in the fields for the bill of materials and the revision as you would on their respective records.
-Examples of the fields are the name, memo, and subsidiary.
+On the BOM subtab, complete required and optional fields for the bill of materials and the revision as you would on their respective records.
+Examples of these fields are the name, memo, and subsidiary.
 For more information, see Creating a New BOM Record and Creating BOM Revisions.

 -

-The Restrict to current assembly box is checked by default to make the bill of materials available only for the current assembly.
+The Restrict to current assembly box is checked by default to limit the bill of materials to the current assembly.

 To make the BOM available to all assemblies: